Torrential rains overshadow Post Malone pre-Super Bowl show

 During Post Malone’s 30-minute set, he performed hits including ”Better Now” and later brought Ty Dolla $ign onstage to sing ”Psycho” – a song he said he wrote about a shiny watch.

-At various points during the set, the Grammy-nominated artiststopped singing, instead letting his vocals on the background tracks play as he walked around the stage.
+At various points during the set, Malone stopped singing, instead letting his vocals on the background tracks play as he walked around the stage.

-“I’m drunk right now so I don’t have much to say,” said the rapper, who stars in a new Super Bowl ad for Bud Light .
+”I’m drunk right now so I don’t have much to say,” he said.

 He dismissed his monster hit ”Sunflower,” telling the audience, ”Thank you for listening to these (expletive) songs, as well.
 It means a lot to me.”